UP | HOME

 Important stuff to note:

-• org-agenda-format-date "%Y-%m-%d - %A %d %B" is used by agenda-to-html.sh to make the days clickable, the first part (%Y-%m-%d) is what is passed to the date argument (more on that on the 1).
+• org-agenda-format-date "%Y-%m-%d - %A %d %B" is used by agenda-to-html.sh to make the days clickable, the first part (%Y-%m-%d) is what is passed to the date argument (more on that on the No description for this link).

 • render-agenda.el cannot work on it's own, since it contains placeholders for sed.